anshuldalal/rpi-music-synth/README.md

 # rpi-music-synth
 A Raspberry Pi music synthesizer developed in Python using analog/digital GPIO input.
 Programmed using the Pygame library.
-Made as my HS Capstone Project (June 2024-May 2025)
+Created as my HS Capstone Project (June 2024-May 2025)

 # Key Functionality
 - 12 keys